 At certain times and in certain market conditions, our spreads could be wider than usual.
 This includes:

-We offer clients the ability to trade with leverage.
-This means that you can enter into trades larger than your account balance and trade without depositing the full value of the trade that you wish to open.
+You can trade with leverage from your OANDA account.
+This means that you can enter into trades larger than your account balance and trade without depositing the full value of the trade you wish to open.
 One of the benefits of trading with leverage is that you could potentially generate large profits relative to the amount invested.
 On the other hand, trading with leverage could also result in significant, rapid losses to your capital.

 We take a form of security (or deposit) against any losses that you may incur when you trade, this collateral is typically referred to as margin.
 The margin needed to open each trade is derived from the leverage limit associated with both your account type and the instrument you wish to trade.

-Margin and maximum leverage for Retail Clients are governed by the Monetary Authority of Singapore (MAS) who set the margin rates and leverage parameters for different asset classes.
-For more information about margin rates for Retail Clients, visit our OANDA Asia Pacific Margin Rates page.
+As a retail client, your margin and maximum leverage is governed by the Monetary Authority of Singapore (MAS) who set the margin rates and leverage parameters for different asset classes.
+See our OANDA Asia Pacific Margin Rates page for information about margin rates for Retail Clients.

-Accredited investors can take advantage of higher leverage for certain currency pairs.
+As an accredited investor, you s can take advantage of higher leverage for certain currency pairs.
 Maximum leverage and margin rates vary between different asset classes.
-For more information, access our OANDA Asia Pacific Accredited Investors Margin Rates page.
+For more information, access See our OANDA Asia Pacific Accredited Investors Margin Rates page for more.

 Price volatility and changes in global market liquidity can result in large spread increases around market openings and closings, following news announcements, and during times of uncertainty.
 At such times, our spreads usually widen to reflect market conditions.
 However, there may be occasions during which we opt to implement a fixed spread rather than allowing a spread to continue to widen.